VHA Office of Community Care

-- Veterans Choice Program Outreach Partners Toolkit
+- Veterans Choice Program Outreach Partners Resources

-- Plan to Consolidate Community Care Programs
+- VA Plan to Consolidate Care in the Community Programs

 The plan outlines VA’s approach to adapt and evolve to meet the health care needs of Veterans in the community.
 It is VA’s response to the bill passed in July 2015 after VA sought the opportunity to consolidate its multiple care in the community authorities and programs.
-The plan seeks to consolidate and streamline existing Community Care programs into an integrated care delivery system and enhance the way VA partners with other federal health care providers, academic affiliates and community providers.
-It simplifies Community Care and gives more Veterans access to the best care anywhere through a high performing network that keeps Veterans at the center of care.
+The plan seeks to consolidate and streamline existing VA Community Care programs into an integrated care delivery system and enhance the way VA partners with other federal health care providers, academic affiliates and community providers.
+It simplifies VA Community Care and gives more Veterans access to the best care anywhere through a high performing network that keeps Veterans at the center of care.